 Simultaneously, the local male fraternity initiation feels dangerously close to a white supremacist meeting, albeit with strange rituals (ie. kissing a dead chicken).
 On the ethnic front, the one non-Caucasian character, a Mexican-American, is looked on with immense derision by all the others and with the depiction, I wouldn’t blame them.

 Her starry-eyed ambitions to be American are seen in a handful of characters, though she’s the only one hampered by a pointed accent.
 Again, it’s these obvious red lights that are being poked fun at.
 There’s little question about it, but if these are the issues we are dealing with, there are still other de facto problems that probably slip through the cracks.

 It has not aged well even as we still have rampant issues of sexual objectification and any number of prurient problems.
 It could be very well that I am not in touch with the current cultural moment.
 If so, I stand corrected.
 But the odd mixture of nostalgia with light satire does come off as a weird, messily concocted cauldron of tones.

-The free-flowing contact with the wide range of characters also means we never ably connect with anyone in a resonate manner.
+The free-flowing contact with the wide range of characters also means we never ably connect with anyone in a resonant manner.
 Likewise, director Michael Ritchie’s story, like The Candidate before it, is taking aim at society but in this instance, it feels like there are too many marks.
-It cannot cover all the ground and therefore feels a bit scattered.
+It cannot cover all the ground and, therefore, feels a bit scattered.

 Unfortunately, it’s lost some of its comic zing with the passage of time.
 Still, one of the finest bits of humor comes in an outrageous sequence when a man looks to end his life with a pistol.